ziqushru/JCM-Designer/README.md

 It is an app to construct fuzzy cognitive maps.
 You can add concepts and relate each other providing weights, either as numeric values or fuzzy values.

-It uses four Hebbian-based learning algorithms :
+It uses four Hebbian-based learning algorithms:
 - Differential
 - Non Linear
 - Active